This boutique hotel on the Bouddi Peninsula with its own award-winning restaurant is the perfect retreat, as Quentin Long discovered.

 A magnificent couples’ retreat where the accommodation matches the superb dining.

-Notes We booked the Relax Package; $500 for one night’s accommodation in a King Suite, including three-course meal and breakfast hamper but not drinks and sides.
-There are loads of packages at the site.
-Standard rates for a King Suite start at $350 per night in peak season.
+Notes: We booked the Relax Package; from $1062 for one night’s accommodation in a King Suite, including a three-course dinner, two massages, happy hour drinks nightly and a welcome hamper and daily breakfast.
+There are loads of packages on the website.
+Standard rates for a King Suite start at $527 per night midweek.